Scientific Name

 Description

-Crassula monticola, also known as Crassula rupestris var. monticola, is a beautiful form of Crassula rupestris subsp. rupestris with thick, slightly smaller, rounded leaves.
-Flowers are deep pink to pale pink, star-shaped, and up to 0.25 inch (6 mm) across, and appear grouped in clusters.
+Crassula monticola, also known as Crassula rupestris var. monticola, is a beautiful succulent similar to Crassula rupestris subsp. rupestris but has thicker, slightly smaller, and rounded leaves.

-How to Grow and Care
+How to Grow and Care for Crassula monticola

-Crassulas are easy to grow, but they are susceptible to mealy bugs and fungal diseases.
-As with all succulents, overwatering is sure to be fatal, so err on the side of too dry rather than too wet.
+Crassulas are easy to grow but susceptible to mealy bugs and fungal diseases.
+As with all succulents, overwatering is fatal, so err on the side of being too dry rather than too wet.
 Never let your Crassula sit in water.
-If you water from beneath by letting the plant sit in a saucer of water, make sure to pour off any excess water after a few minutes.
+If you water from beneath by allowing the plant to sit in a saucer of water, pour off any excess after a few minutes.

 Crassulas are generally started by division, offsets, or leaf cuttings.
 Plants can be easily propagated from a single leaf: sprout leaves by placing them into a succulent or cacti mix, then covering the dish until they sprout.
 Repot as needed, preferably during the warm season.
-To repot a succulent, make sure the soil is dry before repotting, then gently remove the pot.
+To repot a succulent, ensure the soil is dry before repotting, then gently remove the pot.

 See more at How to Grow and Care for Crassula.